markpollack/spring-ai-azure-workshop/README.md

             └── application.properties
 ```

+Follow the instuctions in `README.md` to complete the exercise.

 ## Exercise #2 - Prompt Templating

-First clean up your build directory.

 Now add the code for Prompt Templating

 ```shell
 spring boot add ai-azure-prompt-templating
 ```

-Now you will have the code added to your project for the Prompt Templating exercise.

 Look at the `README-ai-azure-prompt-templating.md` file for instructions.